hayleynondorf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise code that's easy to understand and maintain.
 Avoid unnecessary complexity; it often leads to bugs and hinders future development.
 Remember, you're not just writing code for computers but also for fellow humans who will read and interact with it."

 This quote emphasizes the importance of keeping code simple and clean, a principle that applies universally across all programming paradigms and languages.
 It reflects the understanding that while solving complex problems, the solution's elegance lies in its simplicity, which is a hallmark of great software engineering practices.

+# 2024-02-04
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time and resources to each step.
+Having a clear plan will make it easier to stay focused and avoid getting lost in the details.
+ - 来自NLP